Scale Computing Resources and Limit Costs

 - Improve the overall health of the business

-How can HPE help you modernise with hybrid cloud?
+How can HPE help you modernize with hybrid cloud?

-Develop a cloud roadmap to prepare people, processes and technology for holistic cloud transformation with the HPE Transformation Programme for Cloud service.
+Develop a cloud road map to prepare people, processes, and technology for holistic cloud transformation with the HPE Transformation Program for Cloud service.

 Bring the cloud experience to your non-cloud-native apps with HPE Ezmeral Container Platform.
-Containerise monolithic applications to improve efficiency, increase agility and provide portability – rebuilding and refactoring apps that need to move to the cloud.
+Containerize monolithic applications to improve efficiency, increase agility, and provide portability—rebuilding and refactoring apps that need to move to the cloud.

-Manage your ultimate hybrid cloud estate with HPE GreenLake so you can more effectively run, manage and optimise your entire hybrid estate.
-Simply point and click to get a single integrated view into the cost, governance, performance and security status of your hybrid estate, as well as comprehensive compliance capabilities and broader cost insights and analytics.
+Manage your ultimate hybrid cloud estate with HPE GreenLake so you can more effectively run, manage, and optimize your entire hybrid estate.
+Simply point and click to get a single integrated view into the cost, governance, performance, and security status of your hybrid estate, as well as comprehensive compliance capabilities and broader cost insights and analytics.